Games for two year olds: these are the 26 best toddler games

 Promote gross motor skills, coordination and balance with a fun, safe obstacle course.

-If space allows, you can set up a small track in your living room or outside in the garden to make your child roll, jump and run around, over or under objects or markers.
+If space allows, you can set up a small track in your living room or outside in the garden to let your child roll, jump and run around, over or under objects or markers.

 Every toddler loves navigating a mini (age-appropriate) obstacle course.